nateyoder/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 or 3x3 filter sizes and depths between 24 and 80 (model.py lines 54-69)
+My model consists of a convolution neural network with 5x5, 3x5, or 3x3 filter sizes and depths between 24 and 64 (model.py lines 54-71)

-The model includes RELU layers to introduce nonlinearity for the CNN layers and tanh activation functions for the dense layers.
+The model includes RELU layers to introduce nonlinearities for the CNN layers.
-The input data is
-normalized in the model using a Keras lambda layer (code line 56) and cropped using a Keras cropping layer (code line 55).
+The input data is normalized in the model using a Keras lambda layer (code line 56) and cropped using a Keras cropping layer (code line 55).

 #### 2. Attempts to reduce overfitting in the model
-The model contains dropout layers between the first three dense layers in order to reduce overfitting (model.py lines 64 and 66).
+The model contains dropout layers between the dense layers in order to reduce overfitting (model.py lines 63, 65, 67 and 69).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 51-52).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning